GeneratedArt/main/_services/tokenization.md

 weight: 7
 ---

-Tokenization allows for the fractional ownership and trade of generative art, unlocking new possibilities for both artists and collectors.
-This innovative technology also enables the traceability of funds from donors and the usage of organizations for important causes.
+Tokenization allows for the ownership, fractional ownership and trade of generative art, unlocking new possibilities for both artists and collectors.
+This innovative technology also enables the traceability of funds from donors and the usage of organizations and communities for important causes.

 ![Tokenization](/images/illustrations/tokenization.png)